JanisKarasa/jk-digital-careers-website-v2/README.md

 - Looping through the list of dictionaries to present the data in HTML
 - Handling logic of condition if some info is not present in the list of dictionaries
 - Creating templates that could be rendered on other templates
+### API:
+- Adding API Route to Return JSON instead of HTML

 ## Tools Used: